 The dissatisfaction rate is very simple to calculate.
 You just have to take the cumulative number of clicks on the unsubscribe link and divide it by the cumulative number of clicks in the whole campaign (clicks on the different links + clicks on the unsubscribe link).
 Multiply the resulting figure by 100 and you have your dissatisfaction rate.

 You will say to me but why to watch him if all is well or almost well...
 Simply because, thanks to him, you will be able to escape easily from a catastrophe.
 You only need one campaign to lose your reputation but it will take you several weeks (or even months) to regain it.
 This saves you a lot of time and energy.

 The dissatisfaction rate allows you to set limits not to exceed.
-For example, if you're in a sales period and you want to target a little wider, you can tell yourself that beyond 40% of dissatisfaction, you stop expanding your target 😉
+For example, if you are in a sales period and you want to target a little wider, you can say to yourself that beyond 40% of dissatisfaction, you stop expanding your target ;-)

 Little known and especially little followed, the dissatisfaction rate is a key indicator that deserves, just like the open and click rates, to be followed more closely.
 The calculation is simple (especially if your router provides you with the data directly) and the precision is effective.
 Get your calculators now!

 Sending email campaigns is something that many companies do more or less well ;-).
 But measuring the results of these campaigns is often a poorly treated point.